asshah4/sympathetc-innervation/3_draft.md

 states, share how pathology stems from inappropriate responses by the autonomic nervous system, and to explore the anatomy and physiology of sympathetic outflow to the heart.
-The reader should be able to (1) understand how the sympathetic nervous system innervates the heart, (2) understand the effects of sympathetic tone on the heart, such s chronotropy, inotropy, lusitropy, and dromotropy, and (3) understand sympathetic dysfunction in described pathological states such as ventricular dysrhythmias, myocardial infarctions, and cardiomyopathies.
+The reader should be able to (1) understand the relevant anatomy of the sympathetic nervous system as it innervates the heart, (2) understand the effects of sympathetic tone on the heart, such as chronotropy, inotropy, lusitropy, and dromotropy, and (3) understand how sympathetic dysfunction plays a role in pathological states such as ventricular dysrhythmias, myocardial infarctions, and cardiomyopathies.

 ANATOMIC AND PHYSIOLOGIC CONSIDERATIONS
 =======================================